WordPress provides an easy-to-use, powerful and flexible tool to manage your content online.

-Click Publish to publish the post on your website …
+Click the Publish button to make the post live on your site …

-You can also edit the publishing time of your posts by clicking the Edit link next to the “Publish immediately” section and specifying the date and time to publish your post …
+You can also edit the time when your post gets published by clicking the Edit link next to the “Publish immediately” section and specifying the date and time to publish your post …

-To learn how to schedule posts in WordPress for publishing at a future date, see this tutorial: Scheduling WordPress Posts
+To learn how to schedule WP blog posts for publishing later, see this tutorial:

-Some WordPress Themes allow you to customize how your posts display using Post Formats …
+Some WordPress Themes allow you to customize how your posts appear using Post Formats …

-We explain how to use WordPress post formats in other tutorials and articles.
+We cover how to use WordPress post formats in other tutorials.

 5 – Post Categories